cert-network/cert-network-web/README.md

 ## Deployment

-- npm deploy (This command will deploy to firebase, you must to setup firebase first.)
+- npm run deploy (This command will deploy to firebase, you must to setup firebase first.)

 ## License